-- Access to programs and services, including special education services, preschool services, free school meals, Title I services, services for English Language Learners, vocational/technical education, gifted and talented services. - Ensuring the rights and protections specifically for unaccompanied youth (youth who are not in the physical custody of a parent or guardian) who are experiencing homelessness, including allowing them to be immediately enrolled without proof of guardianship. - Informing the student and family as to the right to dispute an enrollment decision and for a child or youth to be admitted to the school in which enrollment is sought, pending the resolution of the dispute.
+- Immediate school enrollment and full participation in all school activities for eligible children, even when records normally required for enrollment are not available. - Ensuring the rights of children and youth experiencing homelessness to remain in their school of origin when feasible and in the child's best interest to do so. - Transportation to and from school. - Access to programs and services, including special education services, preschool services, free school meals, Title I services, services for English Language Learners, vocational/technical education, gifted and talented services. - Ensuring the rights and protections specifically for unaccompanied youth (youth who are not in the physical custody of a parent or guardian) who are experiencing homelessness, including allowing them to be immediately enrolled without proof of guardianship. - Informing the student and family as to the right to dispute an enrollment decision and for a child or youth to be admitted to the school in which enrollment is sought, pending the resolution of the dispute.

 If you or someone you know are in need of assistance from Project Access, please contact our department at 847-888-5000, ext.
-6768 or ext.
-6769.
+6768, 6769 or 6765.